Mohammed-Lashein/learning-magento2/README.md

 ____
 # Regarding .gitignore file
-I tried to git track some folders in an untracked folder (the src dir specifically) but I couldn't do that .
+~~I tried to git track some folders in an untracked folder (the src dir specifically) but I couldn't do that .
 So I am sticking to `git add -f <dir-path>` .

-I just wanted to note that `.gitignore` has some content that you needn't worry about .
+I just wanted to note that `.gitignore` has some content that you needn't worry about .~~

+Now the .gitignore file is tracking src/app/code (which includes most of the custom modules code and is the dir that I want to track)